 1. Download your ProtonMail public key by logging in to account.protonmail.com and going to Settings → Encryption & keys.
 Choose which key you wish to use (if you have more than one) and click Export in the Actions column.

 Note: Unfortunately, Facebook does not accept the Curve25519 elliptic curve used by our ECC keys.
 If your existing Key type is ECC (ed25519) then you’ll need to create a new key.
-To do this, click the Create key button and generate an RSA key at whichever bit length you prefer.
+To do this, click the Create key button and generate a 4096-bit RSA key.

 2. Open the public key you just downloaded in a text editor.
 Select the entire text (Edit → Select all in most text editors) and Copy it to your clipboard.